Since we never learned about it in health class, here’s a quick primer about what to expect when you’re expecting menopause.

 Again, if you’re suffering from mood symptoms or you’re struggling with any and all the changes that come in midlife, it’s okay to seek professional help from a therapist.
 You should never keep quiet or feel like you’re suffering in silence.

 Should I dread menopause?

-Heck, no!
+It's better to know than to dread.
 There are upsides, the main one being that you can't get pregnant anymore, which is a huge relief for many of us.
 And goodbye to you, PMS.

 The best thing to do is to be prepared for what may come.
 Your menopause may be smooth sailing or it may run into choppy waters.
 Now is the time to stop whispering about menopause is to kick the taboos to the curb and talk about it, the earlier the better.

 Menopause is part of midlife but your midlife is a lot more than just menopause.